George Mason University

 Electronic Devices: Use of electronic devices (including laptops, tablets, cell phones, etc.) is not permitted during class.
 Please make sure all such devices are turned off or silenced while class is in session.

 Programming Assignments: Programming assignments will be posted on Blackboard as they are assigned, and must be submitted on Blackboard by the assigned due date.
+Rubrics will typically be provided for major assignments and should be consulted to be sure specifications are met.
 If your program is incomplete, you may still submit it for partial credit.
 However, your code must run without obvious errors (even if not all functionality is present).
 Building your programs in a modular fashion and debugging as you go are crucial concepts in program development.
 Additionally, your TA relies on running your program as part of your grade determination.
 Accordingly, any programming assignment that is submitted but either does not compile or has major errors when it is run will receive no more than 50% credit.

 Students are expected to work independently outside of class to familiarize themselves with the GMU computer systems, to read and review all assigned materials and to complete all homework and programming projects.

 Reading: Students are responsible for reading and understanding all assigned material.
 Be aware that some material covered in class may not be found in your textbook.
 If you do not understand any of the covered materal or reading assignments, there will be opportunities to ask questions in class, on Blackboard or during UTA/GTA/instructor office hours.

 Due Dates: Due dates for all programming projects will be posted on Blackboard.
 Programming assignments are posted in advance, and are due in the manner stated in the specs (usually electronic submission through Blackboard) no later than the date specified.
 Homework assignments are due in the manner stated (either through Blackboard or in class.)